 When I interview an internal job candidate, the number one mistake that I see is that the internal job candidate doesn’t treat the interview seriously enough.
 Because they have been with the company for a number of years, there is a certain level of comfort and confidence when roaming the building or meeting new co-workers.
 It is a subconscious thing.
 Internal job candidates rarely treat interviews half as seriously as external job candidates.
 Just because you worked with Acme Publishing for the last 5 years, doesn’t mean you will be fast tracked into a new position.
 The interview expectations are HIGHER for an internal job candidate than they are for an external candidate.
 Why shouldn’t they be?
 The internal job candidate has 10 ways to Sunday to present better and should know more than any external candidate.
 Unfortunately, based on the interviews I have conducted, 90% of the time, the EXTERNAL candidates treat the interview much more seriously than their internal job candidate counterparts.
 Ninety percent of the time, the internal job candidate presents 10 times worse than the external candidate.

 I expect so much more during an internal job interview.
 Internal job candidates need to perform not just as well or better than the external candidate but MUCH better than the external competition.

 Performing only a little better isn’t good enough.
-This isn’t baseball and a “tie” doesn’t go to the runner because the expectation is that the internal job candidate with a few years of tenure should know more about the department, culture, company and challenges of the position.
+This isn’t baseball where the “tie goes to the runner”.
+The expectation is that the internal job candidate with a few years of tenure should know more about the department, culture, company and challenges of the position.

-Here is what an external candidate will do when applying to Acme Publishing:
+Here is what an external candidate that gets hired will do when applying to Acme Publishing: